islamhaqq/RubyOnRails-Bookmark/README.md

 # Bookmark Web App | Ruby on Rails

-Web application demonstrating basics of ruby on rails MVC
+Web application demonstrating basics of ruby on rails MVC.

+Use: Manage and share bookmarks

 ## Concepts Covered